 So I want to be one of those parents who do tell you the ugly truth and who do prepare you for this stage because the terrible two’s are nothing compared to having a three-year-old!
 Here are the differences between a three-year-old and a two-year-old that I have come across…

-These are to blame for everything.
-You will be sitting quite happily on your child’s third birthday and be feeling smug about the fact you have survived the terrible two’s and that you now have a child that you can communicate with, one who may now be potty trained, one who can hold their attention for longer and so on.
-Brilliant!… Now wait around 3 weeks.
+These are to blame for everything!
+You will be sitting happily on your child’s third birthday and probably feeling quite smug about the fact you have survived the terrible two’s and that you now have a child that you can communicate with, one who may now be potty trained, one who can hold their attention for longer and so on.
+Brilliant!… Now wait around 3 weeks (give or take).
 In this time they must go through some sort of hormone explosion because you are suddenly presented with a child who screams and cries over the most pointless things, breakdown at any moment, grunts at you instead of speaking and a child who can leave you crying and rocking in a corner wondering what on earth you have done!

 So let’s break this down.

-The two-year-olds tantrums were much easier to overcome because you could talk to them, reason with them a little and give cuddles, which they were thankful for.
-They were still so baby-like in many ways.
-The three-year-old is now your dry run for a teenager.
+The two-year-olds tantrums were much easier to overcome because you could talk to them, reason with them a little and give cuddles, which they were usually thankful for.
+They were still so baby-like in many ways at this age.
+However, the three-year-old is now your dry run for a teenager.
 Think ‘Kevin’ and you will be spot on.
 This phase will make your child scream and shout and grunt and cry and tell you to go away.
-They will get themselves worked up just for the attention and hitting you and/or themselves may even come into play.
+They will get themselves worked up and hitting you and/or themselves may even come into play.
 The cuddles rarely work because they are too busy trying to make their massive point to you to give in to the love.
-It works best if you wait for the crazy moment to die down and allow them to come to you.
+It works best if you come down to their level, wait for the crazy moment to die down and allow them to come to you.
 The logical way to view it is to imagine you have a pregnant woman mixed with a full-blown teenager and these hormones have been put into a teeny tiny body that cannot handle them.